 • Setting fan to “ON” instead of “AUTO” for maximum purification

-Addressing Common Concerns About iWave
+Addressing Common Concerns in Our iWave Air Purifier Review

 “Does It Really Work?” – The Evidence